yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ycql.md

 If configuring TTL for a time series dataset or any dataset with a table-level TTL, it is recommended for CPU and space efficiency to expire older files directly by using TTL-specific configuration options.
 More details can be found in [Efficient data expiration for TTL](../learn/ttl-data-expiration-ycql/#efficient-data-expiration-for-ttl).

 {{<note title="Note">}}
-TTL does not apply to transactional tables and hence is not supported in that context.
+TTL does not apply to transactional tables and so, its unsupported in that context.
 {{</note>}}

 ## Use YugabyteDB drivers

-Use YugabyteDB-specific [client drivers](../../drivers-orms/) because they are cluster and partition-aware and support `jsonb` columns.
+Use YugabyteDB-specific [client drivers](../../drivers-orms/) because they are cluster- and partition-aware, and support `jsonb` columns.

 ## Leverage connection pooling in the YCQL client